Linux directory and file access permissions

 In websites, users can read files, run scripts but their access to editing files is blocked or limited.
 In contrast to anonymous users, the website managers can edit, move and delete files.
 In Linux, accessibility to directories (folders) and files is limited by specific attributes of each entity.
 These attributes that grant or limit access to a file or a directory are called permissions.

-Linux provides permissions on only three types of actions on files/directories.
+Linux provides permissions for only three types of actions on files/directories.
 Permission for these three actions are abbreviated by a single letter and are assigned a numerical value:

 | Permission | Abbr. | Value |